RaggaMufia/LambdaGenerator/README.md

 > Prolog: Open the 'll1.pl' file and run the clause "run".

-# Cautions
+# Comments
-* The prolog's generated output file has huge size.
-(Above 16 GB)
+* The prolog's generated output file has huge size (Above 16 GB) for this reason your example result has only first 10000 rows.